George Formby Jr. (1904–61)

 Out In The Middle East (Regal Zonophone MR-3624, 1942)

-Several other Godfrey and Formby songs are known to exist.
-Formby may have performed them on stage or on the radio, but did not record them: Let’s Have A Little Bit Of Peace (1944); The Little Back Room Upstairs (1944); Mister Wu (Is In The Chinese Navy Now) (1944); Only A Poor Little Private (1944); We Haven’t Quite Decided Yet (1944); Hello Canada!
+Godfrey penned several other songs for Formby, who may have performed them on stage or on the radio, but did not record them: Keep Your Flashlight In Your Hand (with Amy Parsons, 1939); Fed Up And Far From Home (1941); Let’s Have A Little Bit Of Peace (1944); The Little Back Room Upstairs (1944); Mister Wu (Is In The Chinese Navy Now) (1944); Only A Poor Little Private (1944); Rolling Into France (1944), written for George’s ENSA tour of France, August 1944; We Haven’t Quite Decided Yet (1944); Hello Canada!
 (1947, written for Formby’s tour of that country); and On The Other Side Of The World (1947, written for Formby’s tour of Australia and New Zealand).
-Private recordings exist of the latter two songs.
-Of uncertain date are: Keep Your Flashlight In Your Hand (with Geoffrey?
-Parsons, 1938?); Those Were The Days (1944?); Rolling Into France (1944?); and Things Were Different Years And Years Ago (late 1940s?).
+Of uncertain date are: Those Were The Days (1944?); and Things Were Different Years And Years Ago (late 1940s?).

 __________________